BergelsonLab/FineDi/instructions.md

   - In the terminal, press _ctrl+C_ to quit the app

-- Save your progress on the git repository:
+- __Save your progress on the git repository - this MUST be done before you leave__

   - In the terminal, write the commands: